apioo/fusio-docs/docs/backend/api/operation.md

 ## Scopes

-The scopes field defines a set of scopes assigned to a route.
-If the route is protected, an end user needs to obtain a scope in order to access the endpoint.
+The scopes field defines a set of scopes assigned to an operation.
+If the operation is protected, an end user needs to obtain a scope in order to access the endpoint.

 ## Action